Approximating Fixpoints of Approximated Functions: Introduction

+\begin{example}[Kleene over improving approximations fails] Take $g,g_n\colon [0,1]\to[0,1]$ with $g_n(x) = \frac{1}{n}$ if $x\le \frac{1}{n}$, $g_n(x) = x$ otherwise, and $g(x) = x$, as depicted in \Cref{fig:motivation-g}.
 In this case, $\lim_{n\to \infty} \mu g_n = 0 = \mu g$, hence the sequence of least fixpoints of the approximations will converge to the least fixpoint of $g$.
 But imagine that we want to reuse intermediate results once we have obtained a better approximating function.
 This is what is done in reinforcement learning where one alternates sampling and iteration of the estimated value function.
 In this scenario, this would mean that we have already obtained an approximation of $\mu g$, based on a Kleene iteration with some $g_n$.
-This will, however, over-estimate the least fixpoint of $g$ by $\nicefrac{1}{n}$ and further iterations with ``better'' functions $g_m$ ($m>n$) will never decrease it. \item \emph{Approximations might not have fixpoints.} Finally, consider $h,h_n\colon \Rp\to \Rp$ where $h_n(x)=x+\nicefrac{1}{n}$ and $h(x)=x$.
-In this case, no function $h_n$ has a fixpoint while the least fixpoint of $h$ is again $0$.
-We want to be able to compute $\mu h$ even in such cases. \end{enumerate}
+This will, however, over-estimate the least fixpoint of $g$ by $\nicefrac{1}{n}$ and further iterating on the previously obtained approximation of $\mu g$ with ``better'' functions $g_m$ ($m>n$) will never decrease it. \end{example} \begin{example}[Approximations might not have fixpoints] Let $h,h_n\colon \Rp\to \Rp$ where $h_n(x)=x+\nicefrac{1}{n}$ and $h(x)=x$.
+Here, functions $h_n$ have no fixpoint while the least fixpoint of $h$ is $0$.
+We want to be able to compute $\mu h$ even in such cases. \end{example}

 \paragraph*{Non-expansive functions and MDPs.} Before identifying potential solutions to the problem illustrated so far, we discuss how it instantiates to the case of MDPs when functions are approximated by sampling, a possible and important application scenario.